Custom Home ArchitectsRand Soellner ArchitectLuxury Residential Architects

 Subtotal material + labor cost just for roof sheathing: $1.88.

-Okay, now let’s see how the systems compare financially, as diagnosed by our energy efficient home architects:
+Okay, now let’s see how the systems compare financially, as diagnosed by the energy efficient HOME ARCHITECTS ®:

 Now let’s rank them in order of cost, with the least expensive down to the most expensive (capital cost):

 Fiberglass seems to be the least expensive insulation to use.
-No surprise here; that’s why contractors and developers have been and continue to use it.
-The difference here is that we are increasing the conventional R value to bump this up to R-49, per DOE suggestions, at nominal additional expense.
-Our energy efficient home architects and other insulation manufacturers are quick to point out that fiberglass has drawbacks, mainly due to infiltration.
+No surprise here; that’s why contractors and developers have been using it and continue to use it.
+The difference here is that the HOME ARCHITECTS ® are increasing the conventional R value to bump this up to R-49, per DOE suggestions, at nominal additional expense.
+Insulation manufacturers are quick to point out that fiberglass has drawbacks, mainly due to infiltration.
 Air passes through it easier and this can decrease the performance of the insulation, as well as decreases human comfort due to drafts.
-I am thinking that the overlapping of manufacturer’s attached interior-side vapor barrier rather than the common practice of tucking the vapor barrier flanges between the structural members should help improve this unfortunate characteristic.
-Also, I am thinking that in lieu of ridge vents, perhaps a switch-controlled mechanical damper inboard of end-of-wall attic gable end vents could help homeowners control unwanted infiltration by cutting off the attic vent with a wall switch during heavy winter winds.
-My belief is that sprayed polyurethane is still the best, but at the cost of 36%+/- more, I am not sure how many people will pay for this, despite obvious lifecycle cost advantages.
-Home value engineering is obvious here.
+However, the firm believes that the overlapping of manufacturer’s attached interior-side vapor barrier rather than the common practice of tucking the vapor barrier flanges between the structural members should help improve this unfortunate characteristic.
+Also, in lieu of ridge vents, perhaps a switch-controlled mechanical damper inboard of end-of-wall attic gable end vents could help homeowners control unwanted infiltration by cutting off the attic vent with a wall switch during heavy winter winds.
+Perhaps sprayed polyurethane is still the best, but at the cost of 36%+/- more, the firm is not sure how many people will pay for this, despite obvious lifecycle cost advantages.

 To energy efficient home architects, it appears that using cellulose adds about 15.6% to the cost of the roof system over fiberglass.
 SIPs come in 3rd at approximately 30.4% more than fiberglass.
-I am disappointed in the cost of the SIPs, as I really like how they offer the whole roof system and insulation in one panel.
-I guess the manufacturer’s cost and profit involved in designing them, manufacturing and shipping them and in the installer’s site assembly pushes the cost up.
+It is disappointing that the cost of the SIPs is so high, as the firm really likes how they offer the whole roof system and insulation in one panel.
+Perhaps the manufacturer’s cost and profit involved in designing them, manufacturing and shipping them and in the installer’s site assembly pushes the cost up.
 It is doubly disappointing in that the SIP panel compared here was an R-38 (just slightly lower than R-38, per the manufacturer’s literature).
-Therefore, there has been my research bias For SIP, + the added bias of a SIP with lower R value than the desired R-49 entering this comparison, and it still has come in low in this comparison study.
-I suspect if there is such a thing as an R-49 SIP panel, its increased cost would probably have thrown it into the “last” slot, displacing Polyurethane.
+Therefore, there has been research bias For SIP, + the added bias of a SIP with lower R value than the desired R-49 entering this comparison, and it still has come in low (not economical) in this comparison study.
+If there is such a thing as an R-49 SIP panel, its increased cost would probably have thrown it into the “last” slot, displacing Polyurethane (being the most uneconomical approach).

-We are sure there are analyses of life cycle cost analysis that illustrates how the SIPs and the polyurethane solutions will save money over the long run due to decreased infiltration, and I believe this.
-I have unfortunately found that most people under-estimate how much their mountain home will cost.
-When looking at an “invisible investment” (something people can’t see with their eyes when the home is occupied) owners generally default to the least expensive alternative, as long as it meets code and offers perhaps an actual upgrade in performance over typical installations.
-That is exactly what the thicker R-15 fiberglass batts appear to deliver, with an amazing R-49 in a single thickness.
-Energy efficient home architects recognize what a value that is.
+Certainly SIP manufacturer’s likely have life cycle cost analysis that illustrate how the SIPs and the polyurethane solutions will save money over the long run due to decreased infiltration, and this may be true.
+Unfortunately, most people under-estimate how much their house will cost to build.
+When looking at an “invisible investment” (something people can’t see with their eyes when the house is occupied) owners generally default to the least expensive alternative, as long as it meets code and offers perhaps an actual upgrade in performance over typical installations.
+That is exactly what the thicker 15″ fiberglass batts appear to deliver, with an amazing R-49 in a single thickness.
+In other words, this is the best value.

-We are disappointed with our own study here; we had hoped that SIPs would reign supreme; they do not.
-We also like the sealing characteristics of polyurethane.
-In these strained economic times I believe that what needs to happen is to design using the R-49 fiberglass with scissors trusses with higher heels to allow for the thicker batts, using as many infiltration-controlling features as are reasonably possible, while allowing for upgrades to cellulose, SIPs and polyurethane.
+The firm was disappointed with their own study here; they had hoped that SIPs would reign supreme; they do not.
+The firm also likes the sealing characteristics of polyurethane.
+In these strained economic times, however, the company believes that what needs to happen is to design using the R-49 fiberglass with scissors trusses with higher heels to allow for the thicker batts, using as many infiltration-controlling features as are reasonably possible, while allowing for upgrades to cellulose, SIPs and polyurethane, when that makes sense.

-Rand Soellner Architect designs & specifications not only meet Energy Star requirements, they exceed them.
-We are energy efficient home architects.
-We have reviewed every DOE/EPA document available regarding the Energy Star program and have created and adapted our specifications and details to not only meet, but exceed the indicated R-levels, efficiency levels and manner of installation:
+HOME ARCHITECTS ® designs & specifications not only meet Energy Star requirements, they exceed them.
+Senior staff architect Rand Soellner is an Energy Star certified partner.
+The firm has reviewed every DOE/EPA document available regarding the Energy Star program and have created and adapted the company’s specifications and details to not only meet, but exceed the indicated R-levels, efficiency levels and manner of installation:

 • Specified insulation levels meet or exceed indicated levels